 Plant your pea seeds 1 inch deep (deeper if soil is dry) and 2 inches apart adding a little mycorrhizae inoculant (see below) to each hole as you go.

 I usually plant a double row that is 8 feet long, but only 6 inches wide, with over 100 plants.
 I grow them up a trellis net placed at the very back of the garden bed.
 This gives me a lot of food for the space in my garden, and enough peas for my family to eat fresh, canned, pickled or frozen all year.

 It is usually recommended that you put at least 2 seeds in each hole when planting, in case one of the seeds does not germinate.
-But if you pre-germinated your seeds, you can carefully place just one seed exactly where you want it.
+But if you pre-germinated your seeds (see below), you can carefully place just one sprouted seed exactly where you want it.
 Pea seeds are finicky and enjoyed by many garden critters, so be prepared to replant new seeds into any gaps in your row.

 Pre-Germinate Your Seeds